GoogleCloudPlatform/professional-services/examples/web-instrumentation/README.md

 ## OpenTelemetry collector

-Open up a new shell to clone the OpenTelemetry collector contrib project, which contains the Stackdriver exporter
+Open up a new shell.
+In a new directory, clone the OpenTelemetry collector contrib project, which contains the Stackdriver exporter

 ```shell
 git clone https://github.com/open-telemetry/opentelemetry-collector-contrib
 cd opentelemetry-collector-contrib
 ```

-Change directories and make
+Build the binary executable

 ```shell
 make otelcontribcol